 Intercity Transit free bus fares in Olympia, Wash.

 Intercity Transit in Olympia, Wash. provides a zero-fare transit system.
-Residents can ride the bus for free through at least Jan.
+Residents can ride the bus for free through Jan.
 2028.

 Visit the Intercity Transit website to learn more.